What Are The California Child Custody Rules of the Road?

-In this article, we write about important California child custody laws every Orange County parent should know.
+In this article, we write about important California child custody laws every parent should know.
 We know how important your children are to you.
-It’s important that you be educated on what factors the Orange County Family Court takes into consideration Contact us once you’ve read this article with any questions you may have.
+It's important that you be educated on what factors the Family Court takes into consideration.
+Contact us once you've read this article with any questions you may have.
 Our experienced child custody lawyers are ready to help.

-Child custody rules and the necessity of frequent and regular contacts with parents
+Child custody rules require frequent and regular contacts with parents

 Generally speaking, parents of minor children have equal rights to custody unless for some reason joint custody would not be in the best interests of the child or children.
-Orange County and all California Courts are directed by our State legislature to assure the health, safety and welfare of minor children in custody proceedings.
+The State Legislature directs California Family Courts to assure the health, safety and welfare of minor children in custody proceedings.
 Parents are encouraged to share the rights and responsibilities of child rearing.
 The following statutes set forth these concepts.
 The following quotes are right out of the California Family Code.

 "The mother of an unemancipated minor child and the father, if presumed to be the father under Section 7611, are equally entitled to the custody of the child."